Restraining Orders

 If you are the victim of domestic violence, stalking, harassment, or some other form of abuse, Spokane-based attorney David Partovi can help you petition the court for a protection order.

 By petitioning for an official protection order, you can force your abuser to stop contacting you and to stay away from your home (even if you share a home with them).
-If your abuser breaks the mandates of the protection order, they can face serious criminal charges.
+If your abuser violates the mandates of the protection order, they can face serious criminal charges.

 Have You Been Served a Restraining Order?
 We Can Represent You